z374/100-sum/README.md

 1. 06-July-2019: [N611]  Base three approach.
 There is a string-int drama.
 2. 07-July-2019: [Y722]  Base three approach.
 Ugly way to rapresents solutions and print them.
 3. 09-July-2019: [Y762]  Not about sum-100.
 Recursion: anagram & max.
 C#: indexers and proprieties.
+4. 14-July-2019: [Y34?]
+Recursive approach.
+Not the best way to get the results.